jimratliff/GenoMac-user/README.md

   - Change pmset settings for laptop, so that they vary based on battery/charging
 - set_power_management_settings.sh
   - Finish, and move to a bootstrapping step
-- Finder
-  - ✅ Open new window to HOME is meant to be bootstrap only, not maintenance
 - Setting apps “Assign to: All Desktops” requires that there already be multiple Spaces
   - Thus, I need either (a) create at least a second Space early or (b) defer making these assignments until after there are multiple Spaces.
 - Assiging wallpapers to Spaces